oraclechinaappdev/CloudNative_Mobile/README.md

 + Create integrations based on connections
 + Creation orchestration

-## Mobile Cloud Services ##
+## Mobile Service and Application ##
-This chapter will help you understand the use of MCS, the Mobile Cloud Service.
+[Mobile Service and Applicaton lab](https://github.com/cholho/APACTestDrive-CloudNative_Mobile/blob/master/Mobile%20Service%20and%20Applications/MobileServiceAndApplicationLab.md) chapter will help you understand the use of MCS, the Mobile Cloud Service.
 As a result, you will develop a simple mobile application and install it on your Mobile phone.
 + Backgounds on Mobile Service - Challenges and solutions, About MCS etc.
 + Create Custome API
 + Create Mobile Application